didiersmith/steve/chapters/the-particle-computer.md

 "She is caucasian.
 Between the age of 22 and 30."
 Russell looked at Vincent who shrugged in agreement.
 He, too, could barely remember any other details about her appearance that he'd feel comfortable typing into an omniscient chatbot.

 "Thank you!
-That narrows down the list substantially, to 17,276.
+That narrows the search down to 17,276.
 Do you have any other selection criteria?"

 They didn't.

 "You know," suggested Vincent, "that isn't actually that many of them.
 If we look at one headshot per second, we could smash through all seventeen thousand in five hours or so."
 He pulled up a chair and sat down next to Russell.

-"This is a text-only interface," Russell said, indicating at the white-on-black terminal.
-"We can't do images."

-"So?
-It's the most powerful LLM ever trained.
-Make it generate a website."
+Russell typed into the terminal.
 "Could you please generate a website which displays, for each Stacy in the list, a headshot and location?
 Include a keyboard shortcut that lets us advance to the next Stacy by hitting space.
 Sort the Stacies by their distance from us, closest first."

-"Of course!
-I am happy to assist you with that.
+"Of course.
 Here you go!" replied the LLM, and gave Russell a link.

 He clicked the link, and a website opened up.
 On it, was displayed a paginator indicating that they were on Stacy #1 of 17,276, a map indicating the location of Stacy #1, and a headshot of the woman from their dreams who had sat across from them in the diner several nights ago.

 "Well, that was easy," said Russell.

 Vincent laughed.
-"Steve much have chosen three people who live close to each other.
+"Steve must have chosen three people who live close to each other.
 Looks like she's at the Balmoral.
 Shall we grab a pint?"

 ---

-The Balmoral Hotel was a venerable institution in the neighbourhood of East Vincentia Park.
+The Balmoral Hotel was a venerable institution in the neighbourhood of East Victoria Park.
 It occupied a stately old two-storey building with a wrap-around verandah, a patio, and a beer garden.
 It was surrounded by hedges and a wrought iron fence, and adorned with corgis of various designs.
 Inside, the slightly-too-slick menus, slightly-too-clean atmosphere, and slightly-too-polished staff betrayed it for what it was - one of several hundred "local" pubs owned and operated by Australian Leisure and Hospitality Group.
-Fortunately, it was also one of the only establishments in East Vic Park whose offerings weren't exclusively designed to cater to an Asian clientele.
-As such, the regulars suppressed their shame of drinking at a chain restaurant and kept the trade roaring, seven nights a week.
+Fortunately for ALH Group, the minor shame of drinking at a chain restaurant was vastly overshadowed in the minds of the public by the convenience of walking-distance beer on tap.
+The many regulars kept the trade roaring, seven nights a week.

-Russell and Vincent walked the short distance to the pub, past the tile corgis at the front gate, and in through the door.
-Their plan had been to split up and search for Stacy separately, but that proved unnecessary - they spotted her immediately, behind the bar, pouring a pint of One Fifty Lashes.
+Russell and Vincent walked down to the pub, past the tile corgis at the front gate, and in through the door.
+Their plan had been to split up and search for Stacy separately, but that proved unnecessary - they immediately spotted her behind the bar, pouring a pint of One Fifty Lashes.
 They elbowed their way up to the bar, to grumbles of disapproval from the punters who'd gotten there first.

 Stacy finished pouring the pint, and in the process of reaching over to place it on the bar, glanced at Russell and locked eyes with him.
 She froze, and looked around.
 Catching sight of Vincent, she dropped the pint glass and shrieked.